Assessment in EYFS

 The EYFS requires that all providers must complete an EYFS profile for each child.

 This is a summative assessment, and describes the child's level of attainment at the end of the EYFS.
-Each child is given a Working Towards, Expected or Exceeding for each area to determine a Good Level of Development.
+Each child is given a Working Towards or Expected for each area to determine a Good Level of Development.
 This assessment identifies their learning needs for the next stage of school, to ensure that an effective and appropriate curriculum can be planned for each child entering Year 1.